nhsconnect/gpconnect/pages/development/development_general_api_guidance.md

 > FHIR uses `UTF-8` for all request and response bodies.
 Since the HTTP specification (section 3.7.1) defines a default character encoding of `ISO-8859-1`, requests and responses SHALL explicitly set the character encoding to `UTF-8` using the `charset` parameter of the MIME-type in the `Content-Type` header.
 Requests MAY also specify this charset parameter in the `Accept` header and/or use the `Accept-Charset` header.

+Where the character encoding is included with the "Content-Type" or "Accept" header there should not be a space between the MIME-type and the character encoding, as per the standard for these headers ([rfc2616](https://www.ietf.org/rfc/rfc2616.txt)).

 ### Content compression ###

 To improve system performances clients/servers SHALL support GZIP compression.